 In spring 2019, Digital Promise developed a rubric and application to assess whether edtech products incorporated learning sciences research into product design.
 Four product companies supported our iterative learning by participating in user testing: Lexia, ReadWorks, Speak Agent, and Zyrobotics.
 Thanks to their dedication to improving the edtech industry, Digital Promise is ready to launch a user-tested application to create a powerful signal to the field around the quality of edtech products.

 This fall, Digital Promise is excited to pilot our first product certification, Learning Sciences Research-Based Design, to enable education leaders, educators, and product investors to access meaningful signals to quickly determine whether a product was designed and developed with learning sciences research to support each learner.

 Download our new report on our product certification efforts, Market Signals for Research-Based Innovations, to learn more about Digital Promise’s first product certification.
+Visit the Product Certification website to learn more about our work.
 Also, join us in demanding research-driven learning tools to support each learner and stay up to date on our product certification work by signing the Research-Based Product Promise.